luigiteola/MAST-julia/README.md

 Added functionality for v1.4:

 1. MAST_debug.jl - new file for debugging purposes.
 Same as MAST.jl but without the command line prompts.
 Open the file and run/execute using your IDE.
-2. Improved handling of output CSV file - instead of a single column, now outputs a table of decision variables at each time step.
+2. Improved handling of output CSV file - instead of a single column, now outputs a table of solution variables at each time step.
 3. New Demand, Solar, and Wind traces added - 'Demand/Solar/Wind Traces Hourly Resolution' Folders
 4. New Model added - 'NEM_14gen_59bus.xlsx'
 5. Unserved Demand added as slack variable - for test cases when supply does not meet demand to avoid infeasibility.
-It is multiplied by 'voll' set in config.json as a penalty.
+It is multiplied by 'voll' set in config.json as a penalty in the objective function.
 6. Curtailment added as slack variable for VRE - for cases when there is oversupply of VRE, optimization can curtail excess.
-It is multiplied by 'curtailment_penalty' set in config.json as a penalty.
+It is multiplied by 'curtailment_penalty' set in config.json as a penalty in the objective function.
-7. Minor improvements in system and cost summary outputs via terminal
+7. Minor improvements in system and cost summary outputs via the terminal.
-8. Bug fixes in storage initialization
+8. Bug fixes in storage initialization.